Custom Search

-Apostrophes are used to show where a letter or letters have been left off a word.
-They are also used to indicate possession.
+1. Apostrophes are used to show where a letter or letters have been left off a word.

 1. Contractions use apostrophes